lsulli/LidarManager/README.md

 Whenever you load or open Lidar Manager by default it gets  EPSG code from current Qgis project.

-NB: EPSG setting is used by TIl and VRT tools
+NB: EPSG setting is used by TIL and VRT tools

 With "**lock as default**" checkbox user can lock input variable in "**Tile Index Setting"**  to preserve change.